Isla Mata la Gata – A Tiny Island Paradise

 Mata la Gata

-The island is under the control of the Department of Natural and Environmental Resources (DRNA), and they have constructed a boat dock for dropping-off passengers, picnic tables (both covered and uncovered), BBQ area (bring charcoal, aluminum foil, and all cooking implements), restroom (with composting toilets), changing rooms, and showers.
+The island is under the control of the Department of Natural and Environmental Resources (DRNA), and they had constructed a boat dock for dropping-off passengers.
 It has a SMALL beach area with white sand.

 Mata la Gata